pushbits/server/README.md

 That means you have to install it on your own server.

 Currently, the only supported way of installing PushBits is via [Docker](https://www.docker.com/) or [Podman](https://podman.io/).
-The image is hosted [here on Docker Hub](https://hub.docker.com/r/eikendev/pushbits).
+The image is hosted [via ghcr.io](https://github.com/pushbits/server/pkgs/container/server).

 | :warning:  **You are advised to install PushBits behind a reverse proxy and enable TLS.** Otherwise, your credentials will be transmitted unencrypted.   |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------|